HPV and genital warts – what's the link?

-The main purpose of the HPV vaccine is to reduce transmission of “high-risk” HPV strains – in other words, strains that are more likely to cause cell changes leading to cancer.
+The main purpose of the HPV vaccine is to reduce transmission of high-risk HPV strains – in other words, strains that are more likely to cause cell changes that could lead to cancer.
 A secondary purpose is to prevent genital warts.

 The effect of this is already being seen: since the introduction of the HPV vaccine fewer young people are getting genital warts.

-There’s more than one type of HPV vaccine but those used by the NHS and LloydsPharmacy (Gardasil and Gardasil 9) both give protection against the HPV strains 6 and 11 – the two types that cause most cases of genital warts.
+There’s more than one type of HPV vaccine but the one used by the NHS and LloydsPharmacy (Gardasil 9) gives protection against the HPV strains 6 and 11 – the two types that cause most cases of genital warts.

 Some trans men and women will also be eligible for a free vaccine if their risk is considered to be high.